anhnguyendepocen/stat209-f18/_notes/class11-numeric-summaries.md

 {% endhighlight %}

 Note, I am showing in the second line a description of what the mean is doing and verifying that it works.
-Do **not** coyp and use the second form in your work.
+Do **not** copy and use the second form in your work.

 ## Quantiles